-To demonstrate the dangerous results of operating at low airspeeds, moderate to high power settings, and high rates of sink.
+To demonstrate the dangerous results of operating at low airspeeds, moderate to high power settings, and high rates of sink (Vortex Ring State).

-Settling with power is most dangerous when it happens at relatively low altitudes.
+The vortex ring state is most dangerous when it happens at relatively low altitudes.
 The most common condition is during a steep approach with a tailwind.
 It should be demonstrated at an altitude of at least 1000 feet AGL.

-To enter a maneuver, adjust the power to approximately 5" below hover power.
-Hold altitude with aft cyclic until the airspeed approaches 20 kts.
+To enter a maneuver, adjust the power to approximately 30% torque.
+Hold altitude with aft cyclic until the airspeed approaches 20 KTS.
 Allow the sink rate to increase to 300 FPM or more as the attitude is adjusted to obtain airspeed of less than 10 KTS.
 The aircraft will begin to shudder.
-Application of additional up collective will increase the vibration and sink rate.
+Application of additional up collective will increase the vibration and sink rate while the cyclic and pedal effectiveness is reduced.
 Once the condition is well developed, rate of sink in excess of 2000 FPM can result.
 Recovery should be initiated at the first sign.
 The maneuver can also be entered from an OGE hover.